 Do the authors/sponsors make their intentions or purpose clear?

 Does the point of view appear objective and impartial?

-Are there political, ideological, cultural, religious, institutional, financial or personal bias?
+Is there political, ideological, cultural, religious, institutional, financial or personal bias?

 This checklist is based on the CRA(A)P test, originally developed by the library of the California State University, Chico